Please email us through the link above or connect with us through Facebook. We will do our best to get in touch with you as soon as possible.

-So all of the drill, all of the marching and all of the stories about sleeping out under the stars agrees with you?
+All of the drill, all of the marching and all of the stories about sleeping out under the stars appeals to you?
 All of the fun times and interesting people sound like something of which you want to be a part?

 The Tenth is open to everyone interested in participating and helping inform the public about our history.
 No, you don’t need to be a Civil War historian, nor do you need to be an expert in anything except walking, but you will need a willingness to learn and a desire to have fun.

 More good news.
 You don’t need to be equipped to be welcomed.
 This hobby is expensive and no one is expected to come onboard for the first time with everything they need—in fact, we recommend against it!
 For suiting up the first time we recommend contacting us as to which event you would like to attend.
 We will make sure you have all of the gear you will need to step back in time for a day or the entire weekend.
 However, since shoes are in short supply with our army, we ask that you try and bring black shoes or boots (not tennis shoes).
 Be careful!
 During the summer, the days are hot and these uniforms are wool.
 If you have any medical conditions that may be effected, please let us know right away.

 There are some requirements to “falling in” with the Tenth.
 We ask that you be over 16 and posses a Hunter’s Safety Card.
 All ages are welcome to attend as runners or civilians as well.
 All newcomers will be inspected by one of our NCOs for the safety of all.